fordanic/image-registration/README.md

 available then you will be offered during setup to download needed external dependencies.

-Best way to test the setup or the toolbox is to run registration_example2d or registration_example3d.
+Best way to test the setup of the toolbox is to run registration_example2d or registration_example3d.
 Type help registration_example2d or help registration_example3d to see some of the parameters that can be set.
 Use these examples as a starting point